GoogleCloudPlatform/nodejs-docs-samples/functions/datastore/README.md

   [Click here to enable the Cloud Datastore API](https://console.cloud.google.com/flows/enableapi?apiid=datastore.googleapis.com&redirect=https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/master/functions/datastore)

-1. Deploy the "ds-get" function with an HTTP trigger:
+1. Deploy the "get" function with an HTTP trigger:

-        gcloud alpha functions deploy ds-get --bucket [YOUR_BUCKET_NAME] --trigger-http --entry-point get
+        gcloud alpha functions deploy get --stage-bucket [YOUR_BUCKET_NAME] --trigger-http

     * Replace `[YOUR_BUCKET_NAME]` with the name of your Cloud Storage Bucket.

-1. Deploy the "ds-set" function with an HTTP trigger:
+1. Deploy the "set" function with an HTTP trigger:

-        gcloud alpha functions deploy ds-set --bucket [YOUR_BUCKET_NAME] --trigger-http --entry-point set
+        gcloud alpha functions deploy set --stage-bucket [YOUR_BUCKET_NAME] --trigger-http

     * Replace `[YOUR_BUCKET_NAME]` with the name of your Cloud Storage Bucket.

-1. Deploy the "ds-del" function with an HTTP trigger:
+1. Deploy the "del" function with an HTTP trigger:

-        gcloud alpha functions deploy ds-del --bucket [YOUR_BUCKET_NAME] --trigger-http --entry-point del
+        gcloud alpha functions deploy del --stage-bucket [YOUR_BUCKET_NAME] --trigger-http

     * Replace `[YOUR_BUCKET_NAME]` with the name of your Cloud Storage Bucket.

-1. Call the "ds-set" function to create a new entity:
+1. Call the "set" function to create a new entity:

-        gcloud alpha functions call ds-set --data '{"kind":"gcf-test","key":"foobar","value":{"message":"Hello World!"}}'
+        gcloud alpha functions call set --data '{"kind":"Task","key":"sampletask1","value":{"description":"Buy milk"}}'

+    or

+        curl -H "Content-Type: application/json" -X POST -d '{"kind":"Task","key":"sampletask1","value":{"description":"Buy milk"}}' "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/set"

+    * Replace `[YOUR_REGION]` with the region where your function is deployed.
+    * Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

-1. Call the "ds-get" function to read the newly created entity:
+1. Call the "get" function to read the newly created entity:

-        gcloud alpha functions call ds-get --data '{"kind":"gcf-test","key":"foobar"}'
+        gcloud alpha functions call get --data '{"kind":"Task","key":"sampletask1"}'

+    or

+        curl -H "Content-Type: application/json" -X POST -d '{"kind":"Task","key":"sampletask1"}' "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/get"

+    * Replace `[YOUR_REGION]` with the region where your function is deployed.
+    * Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

-1. Call the "ds-del" function to delete the entity:
+1. Call the "del" function to delete the entity:

-        gcloud alpha functions call ds-del --data '{"kind":"gcf-test","key":"foobar"}'
+        gcloud alpha functions call del --data '{"kind":"Task","key":"sampletask1"}'

+    or

+        curl -H "Content-Type: application/json" -X POST -d '{"kind":"Task","key":"sampletask1"}' "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/del"

+    * Replace `[YOUR_REGION]` with the region where your function is deployed.
+    * Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

-1. Call the "ds-get" function again to verify it was deleted:
+1. Call the "get" function again to verify it was deleted:

-        gcloud alpha functions call ds-get --data '{"kind":"gcf-test","key":"foobar"}'
+        gcloud alpha functions call get --data '{"kind":"Task","key":"sampletask1"}'

+    or

+        curl -H "Content-Type: application/json" -X POST -d '{"kind":"Task","key":"sampletask1"}' "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/get"

+    * Replace `[YOUR_REGION]` with the region where your function is deployed.
+    * Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

 [quickstart]: https://cloud.google.com/functions/quickstart